bcgov/data-publication/pages/layer_file_presentation_standards.md

 + Features (Single symbol): supported
 + Theming on Categories -\> Unique values: supported
 + Theming on Categories -\> Unique values, many fields: supported
+   + HOWEVER, **please note**: Along with the unique values many fields symbolization, there must be **an additional simple presentation layer** (e.g., categorization on one field or no categorization with only single symbol) of the entire spatial dataset (i.e., no filters or definitions queries) in the layer file.
+This presentation layer should be named with the term "- All" so that it can be defined as the default presentation in services/applications that cannot render the more complex presentation layer symbolized using unique values many fields.
 + Theming on Quantities: supported
 + Polygon Marker Fill Symbol or Marker Line Symbol is also permitted, but will probably have a slower draw time.